 Where to Start on Eater Atlanta’s Best of Maps

 Essential Restaurants: Updated quarterly, the Eater 38 is chock full of excellent dining recommendations.
 The list includes longtime Atlanta staples, restaurants with loyal followings, and cult favorites locals love.
 The Eater 38 reflects the impressive diversity of Atlanta’s dining scene, too.
-This includes restaurants like Gullah- and Lowcountry fare from Virgil’s; the epic tasting menu from fine dining stalwart Bacchanalia; some of Atlanta’s best fried chicken at Busy Bee Cafe; Ethiopian and Eritrean fare at Feedel Bistro; masterful Thai dishes from Talat Market; skillful takes on in-season vegetables from Miller Union and Redbird; and the inviting Candler Park neighborhood restaurant Gato, which often serves as an incubator for rising, young chefs.
+This includes restaurants like Gullah- and Lowcountry fare from Virgil’s; the epic tasting menu from fine dining stalwart Bacchanalia; some of Atlanta’s best fried chicken at Busy Bee Cafe; Ethiopian and Eritrean fare at Feedel Bistro; masterful Thai dishes from Talat Market; skillful takes on in-season vegetables from Miller Union and Redbird; and a cornerstone of Atlanta’s Brazilian community in market and buffet Minas Grill and Emporium.

 Classic Restaurants: While Atlanta’s newer restaurants tend to capture most of the spotlight, these longtime, classic dining institutions continue to stand the test of time.